-Model standing offers are approved by the AER.
-SA Power Networks has two types of model standing offers, one for retail customers who do not have embedded generation and one for retail customers who have micro embedded generation (small scale generation such as solar PV panels).
+Model standing offers (MSOs) are approved by the AER.
+SA Power Networks has two types of MSOs for basic connection services, for:

+- 1. retail customers who are not 'distribution connected unit operators'; and - 2. retail customers who are 'micro resource operators' (eg small scale generators such as solar PV panels).